 What is the best software to recover and show hidden files on Mac?

 It is possible that these operations are too complicated for you and you'd like show hidden files without Terminal, or you didn't find the files you are expected to see with the methods above.
-Under this circumstance, you can also recover and view the hidden files with an app called iBoysoft Data Recovery for Mac on your Mac.
+Under this circumstance, you can also recover and view the hidden files with an app called iBoysoft Data Recovery Software for Mac on your Mac.

 iBoysoft Data Recovery for Mac is one of the best Mac data recovery software to recover hidden and deleted files on Mac.
 With this tool, you can recover disappeared files from external hard drives, SD cards, USB flash drives, and Mac internal hard drives, etc. Moreover, you can use this app to recover lost files from formatted, corrupted, unreadable, and unmountable drives on Mac.
 It is fully compatible with macOS 11 (Big Sur)，10.15 (Catalina), 10.14 (Mojave), macOS 10.13 (High Sierra), macOS 10.12 (Sierra) and Mac OS X 10.11 (El Capitan), 10.10 (Yosemite), 10.9 (Mavericks), 10.8 (Mountain Lion), 10.7 (Lion).